safugl/fmri-nuisance-effects/README.md

 Preprocessed data and confound signals are extracted from 155 participants using [Nilearn](https://nilearn.github.io/stable/modules/generated/nilearn.datasets.fetch_development_fmri.html).
 Different sets of confound signals are incorporated into the described framework.
 The four following models are considered:

 * Model 1: Including only random noise signals as regressors in a Ridge regression model.
-This serves as a control and results should show no clear trends.
+This serves as a control and the results should show no clear trends.
 * Model 2: Including CSF confound signal as single regressor in a OLS regression model.
 * Model 3: Including 6 motion regressors in a Ridge regression model.
 * Model 4: Including 6 motion regressors, one framewise displacement coefficient, 6 aCompCor coefficients, CSF, and WM confounds in a Ridge regression model.

-Models are evaluated using a 5-fold cross-validation procedures.
+Models are evaluated using 5-fold cross-validation procedures.
 The models incorporate a high-pass filter with an approximate cut-off of 1/128 Hz.
 R2 is extracted from each model and averaged across all 155 participants.
 The results from the analysis are shown below.
 Code is available [here](./examples/example01.py)

 <img title="example01" alt="example_results02" src="./examples/example01.png">